Biff-ts/Biff/README.md

 ## ⭐ Ready to rethink backends?

-Star [Bevel.ts on GitHub](https://github.com/Bevel-ts/Bevel.ts) and help shape the future of API design.
+[🌟 Star us on GitHub](https://github.com/Bevel-ts/Bevel.ts) if you believe in type-safe, AI-native, intent-based backend design.

 Let’s build APIs the way Beavers build dams: with precision, intent, and elegance. ✫

 ---

-## 📌 Appendix
+## 📎 Appendix

 > Want to contribute, extend or deploy to production?
 > See [`docs/`](/docs) or join our Discord for dev discussions.